zuozhenggh/learning-library/data-management-library/security/advanced/avdf/avdf.md

     - Click [**Save**]

-16. Next, add database users that we trust to connect to the database through the Database Firewall<br>
-We will create a `Database User Set` of our Database Administrators
+16. Next, add database users that we trust to connect to the database through the Database Firewall We will create a `Database User Set` of our Database Administrators

 17. Click `Sets/Profiles`